aws/aws-for-fluent-bit/README.md

 You can use the AWS Fluent Bit plugins with [td-agent-bit](https://docs.fluentbit.io/manual/installation/supported-platforms).

 We provide a [tutorial](examples/fluent-bit/systems-manager-ec2/) on using SSM to configure instances with td-agent-bit and the plugins.

+### Running `aws-for-fluent-bit` Windows containers
+You can run `aws-for-fluent-bit` Windows containers using the image tags as specified under [Windows Images section](#windows-images).
+These are distributed as multi-arch images with the manifests for the supported Windows releases as specified above.

+For more details about running Fluent Bit Windows containers in Amazon EKS, please visit our [blog post](https://aws.amazon.com/blogs/containers/centralized-logging-for-windows-containers-on-amazon-eks-using-fluent-bit/).

+For more details about running Fluent Bit Windows containers in Amazon ECS, please visit our [blog post](https://aws.amazon.com/blogs/containers/centralized-logging-for-windows-containers-on-amazon-ecs-using-fluent-bit/).
+For running Fluent Bit as a Amazon ECS Service using `daemon` scheduling strategy, please visit our Amazon ECS [tutorial](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/tutorial-deploy-fluentbit-on-windows.html).
+For more details about using the AWS provided default configurations for Amazon ECS, please visit our [documentation](ecs_windows_forward_daemon/README.md).

+**Note**: There is a known issue with networking failure when running Fluent Bit in Windows containers on `default` container network.
+Check out the guidance in our debugging guide for a [workaround to this issue](troubleshooting/debugging.md#networking-issue-with-windows-containers-when-using-async-dns-resolution-by-plugins).

 ### Development